• Skip to primary navigation

 The Abu Dhabi Golf Club (Nick & Mindy Martin / Flickr.com)

-The Abu Dhabi HSBC Championship will be the first European Tour event played in 2021.
-Since 2019 this has been part of the tour’s Rolex Series of premier events which more than double prize money available from $3 million to $7 million.
+The Abu Dhabi HSBC Championship will be the first European Tour event played in the new season.
+Since 2019 this has been part of the tour’s Rolex Series of premier events which more than double prize money available from $3 million to $8 million, rising to $9 million in 2023.

 This is one of three tournaments on the European Tour which take place in the United Arab Emirates.
 The Omega Dubai Desert Classic is normally played the week following this event, with the DP World Tour Championship the season ending finale.